naomijub/wooridb/README.md

 This is the way to query entities from WooriDB.
 Similar to SQL and SparQL `SELECT`.

 #### SELECTS all keys FROM ENTITY:
-Select all entities from `my_entity` with all the keys from each entity.
+Selects all entities ids and maps from entity tree `my_entity`.
+The `*` means that all the keys from each entity map will be returned.
 It is equivalent to SQL's `Select * From table`.

 Example request: `'SELECT * from my_entity_name'`.
 This query will return a `BTreeMap<Uuid, HashMap<String, Types>>`: